bfalkowski/start-a2a-helloworld/README.md

 # A2A HelloWorld Agent

-A self-contained A2A (Agent-to-Agent) HelloWorld agent designed for Appian connectivity demos.
+A self-contained A2A (Agent-to-Agent) HelloWorld agent for connectivity demos.
 This agent can be deployed to Heroku and provides JSON-RPC endpoints for agent communication.

 ## Features